 Both the original "honeymoon" and the later violently critical period of public opinion toward the President seem to be over.
-Emerging instead is the picture of a man the American people like.
-They know now that he is a sincere, courageous and able man and, in the cliche so often heard, that he is a man "trying to do his best."
+Emerging now that he is a sincere, courageous and able man and, in the cliche so often heard, that he is a man "trying to do his best."